-Main usecases for Technosoft drives at PSI are for applications requiring:
+Main use cases for Technosoft drives at PSI are applications requiring:

-These configurations can be loaded in many ways:
+These configurations can be transferred in several ways:

-Easy motion studio 2->export->FoE->Complete Config)In order to avoid the need to download configs to each drive with local RS232 connection a few generic configurations have been developed and FoE and or CoE configurations have been generated:
+Easy Motion Studio 2 -> Export -> FoE -> Complete Config)In order to avoid downloading configs to each drive via local RS232, a few generic configurations have been developed and FoE and/or CoE configurations have been generated:

-These configurations files can be found in ecmccfg/hardware/Technosoft_slaves/config/.
+These configuration files can be found in ecmccfg/hardware/Technosoft_slaves/config/.

-Note: These configurations are very basic and does not allow for use of all hardware supported by the drive.
+Note: These configurations are very basic and do not allow use of all hardware supported by the drive.
 Not supported:

 NOTE: The configuration is only needed to be downloaded once before first use of drive!